metaclass-nl/tutorial-api-platform/README.md

    {item['label']}
 ```

-Component hours/List.js also contains a column id, but
+Component hours/List.js also has a deleted message where '@id' can be replaced by 'label'.
-here using the label would sort off mess up the table with too much
+And it contains a column id, but here using the label would sort off mess up
-data in a single column.
+the table with too much data in a single column.
 This can be solved by making the
 first column show 'start' instead of @id and reordering the other colums like in:
 ```javascript jsx
         <table className="table table-responsive table-striped table-hover">